Endeavour Or Endeavor – British vs. American English

 Endeavour-or-endavor-examples-ing-form-US-flag

-“Endeavour” or “endeavor” in the “-ed” form
+“Endeavour” or “endeavour ” in the “-ed” form

 In its inflected “-ed” form, the word becomes “endeavoured” in the British dialect and “endeavored” in the American dialect.
 This form implies the past tense or the past participle of the verb, illustrating that the action of trying with great effort to achieve something has already occurred in the past.
-Below are example sentences with the word “endeavour/endeavor” in its “-ed” form.
+Below are example sentences with the word “endeavour/endeavour ” in its “-ed” form.

 • British English: “Endeavoured”